elvindesouza/elvindesouza.github.io/src/security/AppSec/OWASP10/brokenaccesscontrol.md

 ---

+Counter by logging and monitoring said logs.
+Data Classification Policy QA plays an important role.
+Access Control Testing.

 # Cause

 - Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user's limits.
 Common access control vulnerabilities include:

 - Violation of the principle of least privilege(discussed [here](https://elvindesouza.github.io/hardening/#least-privilege)) or deny by default, where access should only be granted for particular capabilities, roles, or users, but is available to anyone.
+Access should be restricted to the minimum required to perform work.
+Follow deny-by-default

 - Bypassing access control checks by modifying the URL (parameter tampering or force browsing), internal application state, or the HTML page, or by using an attack tool modifying API requests.